kadinsayani/k_os/README.md

 Operating system built in Rust ⚡️

+## About

+An x86_64 operating system developed in Rust.
+Includes key features such as memory management, multitasking, and dynamic memory allocation.

 ## Acknowledgments

 This project is inspired by and based on the work of phil-opp/blog_os.
 I would like to express my gratitude to phil-opp for their exceptional efforts in creating such a comprehensive resource.
 I am actively following along with their blog to enhance my understanding and skills in operating systems development.